Wilcoxon test in R: how to compare 2 groups under the non-normality assumption

 Remember that the normality assumption can be tested via 3 complementary methods: (i) histogram, (ii) QQ-plot and (iii) normality tests (with the most common being the Shapiro-Wilk test).
 See how to determine if a distribution follows a normal distribution if you need a refresh.↩︎

-Note that in order to use the Student’s t-test (the parametric version of the Wilcoxon test), it is required that both samples follow a normal distribution.
+Note that in order to use the Student’s t-test (the parametric version of the Wilcoxon test), it is required that both samples follow a normal distribution (if samples are small).
 Therefore, even if one sample follows a normal distribution (and the other does not follow a normal distribution), it is recommended to use the non-parametric test.↩︎

 Note that the presence of equal elements (ties) prevents an exact p-value calculation.
 This can be tackled by computing the exact or asymptotic Wilcoxon-Mann-Whitney test with adjustment for ties, using the